Support on release

-- Learning to PAUSE gives participants the opportunity to make better decisions on
+- Learning to PAUSE, giving participants the opportunity to make better decisions on behaviour choices.

 - Learning skills to practice acceptance around uncomfortable thoughts or feelings.

 We are the support providers within the CAS 3 accommodation for Manchester and Bolton.
 This is Ministry of Justice funded accommodation for people who would otherwise be homeless on release from custodial settings.
-CAS 3 is a pilot initiative that involves a working partnership between Diverse housing association, probation and the local councils.
-We are focused on delivering practical and emotional support during residents` 84-night stay, to equip them to move on to more permanent accommodation`.
+We deliver practical and emotional support during residents` 84-night stay, to equip them to move on to more permanent accommodation`.